Mace Head Atmospheric Research Station: Mercury

 The Mace Head station has been recording mercury (Hg) since 1995, and has thus been one of the longest running mercury recording stations in the world.
 Mercury data recording and collection is vital as it is a global environmental pollutant emitted both naturally and from man-made sources.

-Evidence suggests that mercury emissions from man made sources are as great as those originating from natural sources, thus it is the man-made emitted mercury that is contributing to an increase in environmental exposure to mercury.
+Evidence suggests that mercury emissions from man-made sources are as great as those originating from natural sources, thus it is the man-made emitted mercury that is contributing to an increase in environmental exposure to mercury.

 Long term and continuous measurements are necessary as it details whether a fluctuation is normal or something unusual, thus allowing one to monitor background levels of total gaseous mercury.
 Continuous measurements of mercury are taken within a 15 minute time resolution, and is one of the first stations to generate total gaseous measurements with such a high time resolution.
 Furthermore, long term monitoring can provide direct evidence of temporal trends, as mercury has an atmospheric residence time of approximately 1 year.
 Measurements recorded at Mace Head display that background levels of mercury in the Northern Hemisphere are approximately 1.7 ng/m3 with a seasonal variation of approximately 20%.

-Other International Research Networks
+Other international research networks

-Mace Head is one of many international research networks, including the Atmospheric/Ocean Chemistry Experiment (AEROCE), the Advanced Global Atmospheric Gases Experiment (AGAGE), the World Meteorological Organization/Global Atmosphere Watch (WMO/GAW), the Budget of Ozone over the Atlantic (BOA), the Tropospheric Ozone Research (TOR, a EUROTRAC project), and the Climate Monitoring and Diagnostic Laboratory/National Oceanic and Atmospheric Administration (CMDL/NOAA).
+Mace Head is one of many international research networks, including the Atmospheric/Ocean Chemistry Experiment (AEROCE), the Advanced Global Atmospheric Gases Experiment (AGAGE), the World Meteorological Organization/Global Atmosphere Watch (WMO/GAW), the Budget of Ozone over the Atlantic (BOA), the Tropospheric Ozone Research (TOR, a EUROTRAC project), and the former Climate Monitoring and Diagnostics Laboratory/National Oceanic and Atmospheric Administration (CMDL/NOAA), which became part of Earth System Research Laboratories in 2005.

 There are five European Monitoring and Evaluation Programme (EMEP) monitoring stations in Ireland, with Mace Head being the site situated in West Ireland.
-The remaining four sites are Malin Head Glenveagh in the North, Valentia Observatory in the South, Carnsore Point and Johnstown Castle in the East and Oak Park located inland.
-Each of these EMEP sites have their chemical analysis undertaken by the Met Eireann at their Dublin Laboratory in Glasnevin.
+The remaining four sites are Malin Head (Glenveagh) in the north, Valentia Observatory in the south, Carnsore Point and Johnstown Castle in the east and Oak Park, County Carlow located inland.
+Each of these EMEP sites have their chemical analysis undertaken by Met Éireann at their Dublin laboratory in Glasnevin.